-"Today's world is more mathematical than yesterday's, and tomorrow's world will be more mathematical than today's." "...mathematics...serves as a key to opportunity and careers."[Everybody Counts, p.45, p.3]
+"Today's world is more mathematical than yesterday's, and tomorrow's world will be more mathematical than today's."

 "To participate rationally in a world where discussions about everything from finance to the environment, from personal health to politics, are increasingly informed by mathematics, one must understand mathematical methods and concepts, their assumptions and implications."
 [50 Hours, p.35]